 “Channels help extend the life of your content and give you a chance to prove your expertise on topics related to your business.”

 When you launch your own series, of course, you want it to look great.
 Luckily, a Channel can help with that.
-Just check out Zaius' video series, “Marketing Unboxed.”
-From the font to the layout of the content itself, viewers will have no trouble learning about how top e-commerce brands are marketing to their customers.
+Just check out 360Learning’s video series, Onboarding Joei.
+The 13-episode series followed Joei Chan, a new hire at the company, as she learned the ropes of her new role as 360Learning’s Director of Content.

 Your Channel is more than just a landing page, however.
 It’s a way to create a brand within a brand.
 When working on major projects like a series, you want the work to be able to stand on its own.
 That way, you can reach new audiences and surprise your existing audience, opening the door for more ambitious and original work to come.